What is the energy storage density of a general capacitor

 - What is the density limit of flywheel energy storage

-- What can replace capacitor energy storage
+- What affects capacitor energy storage

 - What models of capacitor energy storage aircraft carriers are there